tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 the server ESNIKeyShareEntry values and generate an (EC)DHE share in the matching group.
 This share will then be sent to the server in the "encrypted_sni" extension and used to derive the SNI encryption key.
 It does not affect the (EC)DHE shared secret used in the TLS key schedule.
+It MUST also select an appropriate cipher suite from the list of suites offered by the server.
+If the client is unable to select an appropriate group or suite it SHOULD ignore that ESNIKeys value and MAY attempt to use another value provided by the server; it MUST NOT send encrypted SNI using groups or cipher suites not advertised by the server.

 Let Z be the DH shared secret derived from a key share in ESNIKeys and the corresponding client share in ClientEncryptedSNI.key_share.
 The SNI encryption key is